 Here is a good example of two different piping designs, simulated considering their downstream behavior.
-This project shows also how CFD analysis can help in choosing the best design version.
+This project shows also how CFD can help in choosing the best design version.
 The main difference between the two models is the way the small pipe connects to the main pipe at the junction.
-Version 1 is a simple connection of both pipes.
-In version 2, the small pipe continues into the larger pipe and opens up in the middle of the larger pipe.
+Version one is a simple connection of both pipes.
+In version two, the small pipe continues into the larger pipe and opens up in the middle of the larger pipe.

-For this project, the engineer chose an incompressible, steady-state simulation setup applying a k-Omega SST turbulence model.
+For this project, the engineer chose an incompressible, steady-state simulation setup applying a k-omega SST turbulence model.
 The same simulation setup is used for both versions.
-If this model is used in the mixed flow of two fluids with very similar physical characteristics, the pipeline engineer will finally choose the version 1, for better efficiency.
-The simulation of both junction models has also the main advantage to provide an immediate feedback on the performance.
-In this way, the design process is significantly fast forward.
+If this model is used in the mixed flow of two fluids with very similar physical characteristics, the pipeline engineer will finally choose the version one, for a better efficiency.
+The simulation of both junction models also provides an immediate feedback on the performance.
+In this way, the design process progresses significantly faster.

 This project demonstrates a simple simulation of a hollow manufacturing process.
 The simulation uses the nonlinear static stress analysis method.

-Performed on a 8-core machine processes, the whole simulation took less than 2 hours.
+Performed on an 8-core machine, the whole simulation took less than 2 hours.

-The project also allows analysis of the stress field that results from the manufacturing process.
+The project also allows the analysis of the stress field, that results from the manufacturing process.

 Aerodynamics analyses are common across many industries.
-Even in the healthcare equipment industry, product engineers should simulate the flow aerodynamics inside different medical equipment.
+Even in the healthcare equipment industry, product engineers can simulate the flow aerodynamics inside different pieces of medical equipment.

-This project shows first of all how we can analyse the internal airflow through a medical device.
+This project shows firstly how to analyze the internal airflow through a medical device.
 For it, a fixed volume flux was applied at the inlet and a zero-gradient boundary condition at the outlet.
-A k-omega-SST model is also used to account for turbulence effects.
-Finally the steady-state simulation needed around 320 iterations to reach satisfying convergence criteria which took around 30 minutes on a 4-core machine.
-This kind of simulations results can be also used to optimize the design in terms of the velocity peaks and the pressure drop of the device.
+A k-omega SST model is also used to account for turbulence effects.
+Finally, the steady-state simulation needed around 320 iterations to reach satisfying convergence criteria which took around 30 minutes on a 4-core machine.
+These kinds of simulation results can be also used to optimize the design in terms of the velocity peaks and the pressure drop of the device.

-Superheaters increase the thermal efficiency in boilers equipment.
-They consist of several pipes which take the saturated steam and convert it into supe-heated steam, in order to use it in steam engines, steam reforming, or other processes.
+Superheaters increase the thermal efficiency of boiler equipment.
+They consist of several pipes which take the saturated steam and convert it into super-heated steam, in order to use it in steam engines, steam reforming, and other processes.

-Working in a high steam pressure, superheaters material should also resist to industrial higher pressure and temperature for a long period of time.
+Working in a high steam pressure, superheater materials should also be resistant to industrial higher pressures and temperatures for extended periods of time.

-You can apply the cyclic boundary condition according to symmetry in order to represent the simulation for the whole pipe.
+Cyclic boundary conditions according to symmetry can be applied in order to represent the simulation for the whole pipe.
 The steam pressure of 10 MPa was also applied to the inner surface of a pipe.